Oldranda1414/llm-maze-tester/experiments.md

 No real reasoning can be detected in the COT so I suspect that the solved mazes are due to random bruteforcing the solving process
 The declining hit rate (as maze dimensions increase) proves this point

+## no history, remove trivial mazes, path summary, attempt 3 ()

+reference commit:
+38ac79435b3939beee71aabbf91a3f4113c39362

+Improved the maze generation filtering some more.
+This new attempt is just to have more data, even if the filtering is improved similar results to the second attempt are expected

 ## Summary table

 | Date  | Hit Rate (3×3) | Hit Rate (4×4) | Hit Rate (5×5) | Hit Rate (6×6) | Overall Hit Rate |